Te Ara Tupua: Overbridge

+Environmental works

-Sloping embankments into the water, known as revetments, will protect the path from wave erosion, which has previously been a problem along this part of the coastline.
-The revetments will be built of boulders or concrete.
-Six segments of the path will be protected with vertical seawalls instead of revetments, to protect areas of beach gravel that are special habitat areas for birds.
+Sloping embankments into the water, known as revetments, protect the path from wave erosion, which has previously been a problem along this part of the coastline.
+The revetments are built of boulders or concrete.
+Six segments of the path are protected with vertical seawalls instead of revetments, to protect areas of beach gravel that are special habitat areas for birds.
 Two piles of boulders offshore provide islets for bird life.
-An artificial reef constructed from 54 pyramid-like grids of concrete, which will allow water to flow through and around the pyramids, replaces the rocky shore lost during construction.
-This will provide a habitat for algae, seaweeds, and animals such as crayfish, shellfish and kina.
+An artificial reef was constructed from 56 pyramid-like grids of concrete, which allow water to flow through and around the pyramids, replacing the rocky shore lost during construction.
+The reef will provide a habitat for algae, seaweed, and animals such as crayfish, shellfish and kina.
 Construction began in March 2023 with creation of the islets for birds and a temporary wharf at Karanga Point for unloading supplies.
-The wharf was removed during 2024.
+The wharf was removed in 2024.
 Construction of the reef was completed in June 2024.
+Within seven months, it had been colonised by tube worms, native kelps, sea-lettuce and triplefin fish.

-By October 2025, twenty-seven culverts had been installed along the path.
+Twenty-seven culverts were installed along the path.
 Four of these are for streams: Waihinahina Stream that flows down from Horokiwi Quarry, Gilberd Bush Stream from Gilberd Bush in Newlands, and two unnamed, intermittent streams that flow during heavy rain.
 Other culverts handle runoff from the road and railway.

-At Ngauranga a bridge will be built over the railway lines, wide and strong enough for emergency vehicular traffic.
-Work on the 211 metre-long bridge began in January 2024.
-Four piles will be driven between 15 and 20 metres deep to support the piers that will hold up the bridge.
-The piles are larger than usual because the site is on reclaimed land near the Wellington Fault.
-The bridge design also needed to take into account overhead electric lines and railway lines and infrastructure.
+In June 2026, the alliance responsible for the Petone to Ngauranga section of Te Ara Tupua received an Excellence Award in Environmental Outcomes from the Infrastructure Sustainability Council for its commitment to the environment in "[transforming] coastal infrastructure into active environmental restoration".